Encroachment

 When we were young,

-sunlight was borne from our laughter.
+sunlight flew from our laughter.

 We picnicked on dunes